DaviAraujoCC/Githubrunner-operator/README.md

 ## Instalation

-To begin the installattion we need to create the image from the operator and push to a repository:
+To begin the installattion we need to create the image for the operator and push to a repository:

 ```
 $ make docker-build docker-push IMG=<some-registry>/<project-name>:tag